What IVR types does MyOperator support, which one should I choose, and how do I set up a Location-Based IVR?

 Location-based

-Detects caller’s region and routes to nearest office
+Detects the caller’s region and routes to the nearest office

 Bangalore callers → BLR team